devopsengineerDan/Daniel_project/README.md

 ```
 >>> OFFSHORE ASSET MANAGEMENT ===> 👉 SEYCHELLES, [BRITISH VIRGIN ISLAND + SWITZERLAND], CAYMAN ISLAND, SINGAPORE, HONGKONG, BAHAMAS, MAURITIUS
-👉👉👉> WITHHOLDING TAX
+👉👉👉 WITHHOLDING TAX ---> Organizations hold this 30% to ensure tax are being paid when dealing with Consultancy Companies
-👉👉👉> CAPITAL  GAIN TAX ---> Is a levy on the profit realized from the sale of assets such as stocks or real estate, with the rate determined by the asset's holding period and the taxpayer's income level.
+👉👉👉 CAPITAL  GAIN TAX ---> Is a levy on the profit realized from the sale of assets such as stocks or real estate, with the rate determined by the asset's holding period and the taxpayer's income level.
 >>> FAMILY HOME/OFFICE COMPANY ===> KENYA
 -----------------------------------------------------------------------------------
 INVESTORS ---> TO MANAGE THEIR OWN TAX BY DEPOSITING TO A REGISTERED BUSINESS ACCOUNT THAT PAYS TAXES